 If you have found this information useful please consider supporting Core

 This page was written under the supervision of our Medical Director and has been subject to both lay and professional review.
 Published in 2014.
-Next review in 2016.
+Currently under review in 2017.

 All content provided for information only.
 The information found is not a substitute for professional medical care by a qualified doctor or other health care professional.
 ALWAYS check with your doctor if you have any concerns about your condition or treatment.
 The publishers are not responsible or liable, directly or indirectly, for ANY form of damages whatsoever resulting from the use (or misuse) of this information.